Category Archives: Tucson

 The Interpretation of Dreams (“In the Aftermath of Tucson V”)

-“And certainly we should take care not to make the intellect our god…” [1] Readers familiar with the phenomenon of dreams and dreaming may be forgiven if they immediately assume that this post’s title was inspired by Sigmund Freud’s … Continue reading
+“And certainly we should take care not to make the intellect our god…” [1] Readers familiar with the phenomenon of dreams and dreaming may be forgiven if they immediately assume that this post’s title was inspired by Sigmund Freud’s trailblazing … Continue reading

 In the Aftermath of Tucson IV (“The Tree of Life”)